foldda/charian/README.md

 ## Inside the API

 Charian is available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) in this repo.
-C# syntax is used below to explain the content and the usage of the API, which are also applicable to the other language versions of the API as they're clones with the same design and near-identical structure and naming convention.
+C# syntax is used below to explain the content and the usage of the API, which are also applicable to the other language versions as they're clones from the same design and have near-identical structure and naming convention.

 **Class Rda**

 The Rda class is modeled as a "container" object which internally has a multidimensional storage space.
-Every storage location in the space is addressed using a multidimensional index which is an integer array[^3].
+Inside the space, each storage location is addressed by a multidimensional index of an integer array[^3].
 A client uses the following Getter/Setter methods for accessing a data item for a given address:

 [^3]: The index has a dimension limit of 40 in the current implementation, and the index value for each dimension must be a non-negative integer.
 ```csharp